 1. Contact a buyer’s agent and assemble an A-Team

-Purchasing real estate in New York is difficult enough as it is.
+Purchasing real estate in New York is severe enough as it is.
 But for a project of this scope, you’ll need a full team of experts to handle all the difficulties ahead.

 Your first task should be to hire a reputable buyer’s agent.
 They should have experience with purchasing fixer-uppers and be very familiar with your preferred neighborhood(s).
-Make sure to interview each agent to ensure they’re the right fit for the job and are someone you can get along with.
-A good agent should be able to display a thorough understanding of the laws and regulations you may have to face, be able to suggest potential neighborhoods that suit your needs and show a willingness to listen to your concerns and questions.
+Make sure to interview each agent to ensure they’re the right fit for the job and are someone you can get along.
+An agent should be able to display a thorough understanding of the laws and regulations you may have to face, be n able to suggest potential neighborhoods that suit your needs, and show a willingness to listen to your concerns and questions.
 Once you’ve found the right agent for the job, you’ll be asked to sign an agency disclosure form.
 This will officially make you their client.

 If you’re envisioning a full gut renovation, then you’ll also need an architect.
 Having an architect by your side will be crucial when you’re evaluating different properties.
 They can point out the potential in a place, identify red-flags, and give you a rough estimate of how long or expensive a renovation might be.